-The application deadline will also be waived by the School District for applications to option into the District OR-1 Public Schools in the following circumstances:
+The application deadline will not be waived by the School Board for applications to option into the District OR-1 Public School District, except in the following circumstances:

-- 1. Siblings: The application deadline will be waived where the application is for a student who is the sibling of a student attending District OR-1 Public Schools as of the time the application is filed.
-A "sibling" for this purpose means a child who resides in the same household on a permanent basis with a student who is currently attending the school District and who has the same natural or adoptive parent or who is a stepbrother or stepsister. - 2.
-Kindergarten: The application deadline will be waived where the application is for a student who is seeking to enroll and attend the Kindergarten grade level provided the application was filed on or before June 1 before the first semester of the next school year. - 3.
-Release Approval: For the foregoing exceptions, the application must contain a release approval from the resident district or, if the student attends a different district as an option student, the student's current option district.
+- 1. Siblings: The application deadline will be waived where the application is for a student who is the sibling of a student attending District OR-1 Public Schools as of the time the application is filed, provided the application is filed at least 30 days prior to the semester in which first enrollment is sought.
+A "sibling" for this purpose means a child who resides in the same household on a permanent basis with a student who is currently attending District OR-1 Public Schools and who has the same natural or adoptive parent or who is a stepbrother or stepsister. - 2.
+Kindergarten: The application deadline will be waived where the application is for a student who is seeking to enroll and attend the Kindergarten grade level provided the application was filed on or before June 1 prior to the first semester of the next school year. - 3.
+Release Approval: For the foregoing exceptions, the application must contain a release approval from the resident district. - 4.
+Other Conditions: The waiver of the deadline in the above circumstances does not require acceptance of the application, as such applications may be rejected for reasons other than late filing.

-- 4. Other Conditions: The waiver of the deadline in the above circumstances does not require acceptance of the application, as such applications may be rejected for reasons other than late filing. - 5.
-Capacity: For the foregoing exceptions, the application deadline shall not be waived if the application is for enrollment in any program, class, grade level or school building operated by this School District which has been determined by the School District to be at capacity in accordance with the capacity standards (Appendix "1"), and no waiver of the deadline shall be made for such an application regardless of whether such capacity determinations are declared invalid for any reason.
-Any option application for a student that would receive or could be eligible to receive special education or related services, the Director of Student Programs or designee shall conduct a case-by-case analysis to determine if the District can provide the student with the appropriate services and accommodations.
+- 5. Capacity: For the foregoing exceptions, the application deadline shall not be waived if the application is for enrollment in any program, class, grade level or school building or in any special education programs operated by this School District which have been determined by the School Board to be at capacity in accordance with the capacity standards (Appendix "1"), and no waiver of the deadline shall be made for such an application regardless of whether such capacity determinations are declared invalid for any reason. - 6.
+Capacity for Late Filed Applications: Where an application is filed for enrollment in the same school year in which enrollment is sought, the "projected enrollment" determinations made pursuant to paragraph D shall be replaced with the "actual enrollment" as of the first day of school for the year of application, as determined by the Superintendent or the Superintendent's designee, but only in the event such actual enrollment is higher than the projected enrollment.
+Actual enrollment shall include all students in attendance and all students registered to attend (even if not in actual attendance on the first day).